 Proving medical necessity can play an important role in a bad faith insurance case when a company denies a claim.
 Most health plans will not pay for healthcare services that are not deemed to be medically necessary.
 Medical evidence is required to show the validity of a claim.
 Even valid claims, however, are sometimes denied.
+Contact an insurance claim lawyer for help with your case.

-Understanding Medical Necessity
+Medical Necessity Definition

+What is medical necessity?
 Health insurance companies provide coverage only for health-related services that are medically necessary, meaning medical services that are necessary to determine a diagnosis and supplies or services that are necessary for proper treatment.
 Such services must meet the accepted standards for medical practice and treatment.

-Since medical necessity is a requirement for payment on claims by insurers, it is important to understand the meaning of “medical necessity.”
+Since medical necessity is a requirement for payment of claims by insurers, it is important to understand the meaning of “medical necessity.”
 Both private insurance companies and Medicare require that services and treatments are medically necessary, but the criteria for determining medical necessity often varies.
 Private insurers without Medicare plans can establish their own criteria.
 Basic Medicare plans and Medicare Advantage plans use national and local coverage determination standards.
 They are required to provide coverage that complies with federal and state mandates.

 By understanding the different meanings of medical necessity, it will be easier to understand the reason that a claim is denied and how to handle an appeal with an insurance claim lawyer.